pprevos/hugo-thirdhemisphere/README.md

 ### Canonical links
 Each page contains a self-referencing [canonical link](https://yoast.com/rel-canonical/).
 Index pages contain an alternate link to the relevant RSS file.

+### Internationalisation
+Each page contains an alternate self-referencing link wit the site language code.

 ### Structured Data
 The theme uses the built-in Open Graph and Twitter card templates.
 Content pages also have the [article schema](https://developers.google.com/search/docs/data-types/article) in JSON-LD format.
 This schema uses the: